 Under the straight-line depreciation method, the division of the cost of the asset is equal during its useful life.
 So that depreciation charged is equal for every year for the entire useful life of that asset.
-At the end of the useful life of the asset, its value is nil or is equal to the residual value.
+At the end of the useful life of the asset, its value is nil or equal to the residual value.
 Therefore, this method is also known as Fixed Installment or Fixed Percentage on cost method.

-When we mark the amount of depreciation charge and the charging periods on the graph the result is a straight line.
-Thus, this method gets the name Straight line method.
+When we mark the amount of depreciation charge and the charging periods on the graph, the result is a straight line.
+Thus, this method gets the name straight-line method.

 Uses of Straight Line Method

-When a business purchases a fixed asset, such as a vehicle, furniture or computer, the entire amount cannot be written off in the first year.
+When a business purchases a fixed asset, such as a vehicle, furniture, or computer, the entire amount cannot be written off in the first year.
 Instead, the entire amount is spread out across the time span of the asset when it is of use.

 To calculate the depreciation through the straight-line method, the formula is: